definite-d/unda/README.md

 * Within a terminal with the project folder set as the working directory, run `python -m publish.py build` to build the project.

 ### Publishing to PyPi
 * This part requires a PyPi token.
-Should the need arise, I will personally administer upload tokens for the legacy (.
+Should the need arise, I will personally administer upload tokens for legacy (main) uploads.
 * Put the token (as a string) as the value of the `TOKEN` variable in the `publish.py` file and save.
 * Run `python -m publish.py upload` from a command line to upload the built project, or run `python -m publish.py complete` to build and upload automatically.
 Make sure you have an internet connection, otherwise the upload will not work.